laishaun/captcha-ocr-solver-IMDA/README.md

 ### Solution Formulation

 A staged approach was taken to assess both feasibility and longer-term viability.
 Early efforts focused on establishing baseline performance using pre-trained OCR models with image preprocessing.
-This allowed us to identify architectural weaknesses and transition toward more robust strategies.
+This allowed me to identify architectural weaknesses and transition toward more robust strategies.

 ### Strategies Hypothesized